top of page

 The BRASÍLIA ORCHESTRAL SUMMIT (BOS) is proud to create an outlet for composers of any style, career stage, or professional standing.
 We welcome film, experimental, video-game, traditional, complex, and simple music!

-The Brazilian National Symphony's audience enjoys a variety of repertoire, and BOS is committed to attend to their interests, providing a diverse and high-quality program, bringing international contemporary music to Brazil's capital.
+The Brazilian National Theater Symphony's audience enjoys a variety of repertoire, and BOS is committed to attend to their interests, providing a diverse and high-quality program, bringing international contemporary music to Brazil's capital.

-Composers will have their music performed by the Brazilian National Symphony (Brazilian National Theatre Claudio Santoro Symphony Orchestra - Orquestra Sinfônica do Teatro Nacional Cláudio Santoro).
+Composers will have their music performed by the Brazilian National Theater Symphony (Brazilian National Theatre Claudio Santoro Symphony Orchestra - Orquestra Sinfônica do Teatro Nacional Cláudio Santoro).
 Audio and video recordings will be made available to all participants after the festival has ended.

 CLAUDIO COHEN